OtmarKirch/simple-js-app/README.md

 ## Current State
 The structure of the project is set up on GitHub in order to continously receive commits.
-The script file `script.js` includes an array of Pokemons which will be used to display later in the project.
+The script file `script.js` includes an array of Pokemons.
+These Pokemons are listed on the website via JavaScript.
+Some css is added for styling.